 In 1292 King Edward I granted Thomas, the Bishop of St David's, 16 oaks from the king's woods including Mansfield Woodhouse.

 In 1304 a fire which swept through the whole village destroyed much of a stone and timber church.
 In 1306 a rebuilding was undertaken to provide a chancel, nave and tower.
 The tower of the rebuilt church still survives being the oldest part of the present building.

-Robert Stuffyn founded the chantry in 1344.
+Robert Stuffyn founded a chantry sometime before September 1339 as an undated inspeximus appears in Archbishop William Melton's register citing the indenture of this date.
 He made various benefactions to the Austin Priory of Felley, in consideration of which the Prior undertook to find a chaplain and pay him ‘six silver marks each year’ to pray for the souls of Robert, his wife Alice, and of all their ancestors, and for the souls of all the faithful, at the altar of the Blessed Virgin in Mansfield Woodhouse.
 Chantry priests were appointed until the time of the Reformation.

 George Fox, founder of the Quakers, visited Mansfield Woodhouse on his preaching travels in 1649.
 He appears to have tried to preach in the church whereupon he was severely beaten, placed in the stocks on Cross Hill for a time and then stoned out of the village.
 He encountered this sort of reception elsewhere during his travelling and preaching.

 On 22nd March 1816 the church steeple was damaged by an earthquake which necessitated repairs.